carrierwaveuploader/carrierwave/README.md

       include Merb::Upload::RMagick
     end

-The RMagick module gives you a few methods, like +Merb::Upload::RMagick#crop_resized+ which manipulate the image file in some way.
-You can set a +proces+ callback, which will call that method any time a file is uploaded.
+The RMagick module gives you a few methods, like `Merb::Upload::RMagick#crop_resized` which manipulate the image file in some way.
+You can set a `process` callback, which will call that method any time a file is uploaded.

     class AvatarUploader < Merb::Upload::Uploader
       include Merb::Upload::RMagick